 - Here the function is introduced. - Every function has a domain, range and graph.
 Be sure to know what each is, and how to determine it for a given function.
-As we said, finding the range and graph can be hard; rest assured, if asked to find the range or graph of a given function, it will be doable. - You should be comfortable with multipart functions (what are they, how to evaluate one, how to solve equations involving them, etc.) What's an example of a multipart function?
+As we said, finding the range and graph can be hard; rest assured, if you are asked to find the range or graph of a given function, it will be doable. - Given a function f(x), you should be able to simplify expressions like